Your rights and obligations

 The buildings insurance we take out on your behalf covers the structure of the building and includes fixtures and fittings.
 The policy covers incidents that are an 'insurable peril', which includes damage from a storm or escape of water, but it does not include anything that happens gradually such as wear and tear.

-Read more about insurance in the leasehold handbook.
+Read more about insurance in our leaseholder's handbook.